-MBDA-Tacoma Business Center provides technical, strategic, marketing and planning services, and business consulting to established minority-owned firms.
+MBDA-Tacoma Business Center provides technical, strategic, marketing and planning services, and business consulting to minority-owned businesses throughout the Puget Sound area.

 Technical Assistance from Trusted Community Messengers (Washington State Department of Commerce)